 When performing value billing, you normally want a fee transaction to default to a predefined amount.
 Because of this, if you have certain fee transactions that should always use a specific rate or amount, you may want to consider setting them up as cost transaction codes.
-If you use a cost transaction code in the Fee data entry program (as opposed to a fee transaction code), the Rate Code will default to "7" if a rate has been specified in the transaction code file or "8" if an amount has been specified in the transaction code file or Code will default to "2" if a rate has been specified in the transaction code file or "8" if an amount has been specified in the transaction code file.
-(See also Value Billing on page 22.)
+If you use a cost transaction code in the Fee data entry program (as opposed to a fee transaction code), the Rate Code will default to "7" if a rate has been specified in the transaction code file or "8" if an amount has been specified in the transaction code file.
+(See also Value Billing on page 20.)